CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Experiments

 To evaluate the effectiveness of the positive pair selection method in CARLA, we compared two approaches in training: random temporal neighbour from $y$ temporally closest window samples and weak augmentation with noise (add normal noise with sigma 0.01 to a window).
 We used MSL benchmark and used identical configuration and hyper-parameters for both approaches and evaluated their performance shown in Table \ref{tab:pair}.

 Our experiment demonstrated that selecting positive pairs using a random temporal neighbour is a more effective approach than weak augmentation with noise.
-Since anomalies occur rarely, choosing a positive pair that is in the target window's temporal proximity is a better strategy in our model.
+Since anomalies occur rarely, choosing a positive pair that is in the target window's temporal proximity is a better strategy.